the-teachingRSE-project/competencies/institutionalized_education.md

 However, we recognise that there are other routes into an RSE career and these are increasing.
 For example, some RSEs come from an industry background, others may come through apprenticeship or similar programmes.
-In both cases, gaining knowledge of the research lifecycle and understanding the ways that researchers work towards solutions to research challenges is something that can be developed on-the-job alongside training opportunities and the chance to work directly with researchers.
+In both cases, gaining knowledge of the research life-cycle and understanding the ways that researchers work towards solutions to research challenges is something that can be developed on-the-job alongside training opportunities and the chance to work directly with researchers.
 This leads naturally to the question, whether it is possible to become an RSE without a home research domain.
 With software being a core element of the research process in so many different domains,